Fra Cristobal Range

 The Fra Cristobal Range, (Fra Cristóbal Range) is a 17 mi (27 km) long, mountain range in central-north Sierra County, New Mexico.
-Its northern extreme above Fra Cristoblal Mountain extends into Socorro County.
+Its northern extreme above Fra Cristobal Mountain extends into Socorro County.
 The range borders the eastern shore of Elephant Butte Reservoir on the Rio Grande, and the range lies towards the southwest of the Jornada del Muerto, the desert region east of the river.

 Description

 The Fra Cristobal Range is an arid, moderate elevation, north–south trending mountain range, about 17 mi long and narrow, only about 7 mi at its widest.
 Crater Hill, 5087 ft lies west of the central ridgeline, and north of Black Bluffs, Red Cliff at the Reservoir.